ksu-is/Guess-Who/RoadMap.md

 - [x] Create ReadMe
 - [x] Create road map
 - [x] Research and observe related repositories and analyze the coding
-- [x] Put together pictures/graphics for game
+- [ ] Put together pictures/graphics for game
-- [ ] Create base code
+- [x] Create base code
-- [ ] Test and troubleshoot
+- [x] Test and troubleshoot
 - [ ] Tweak coding as errors are found
-- [ ] Continue testing until errors are resolved
+- [ ] Continue testing & troubleshooting until errors are resolved
 - [ ] Create visual modifications to make the process more appealing
 - [ ] Review and finalize code
 - [ ] Ensure all changes have been committed to the repository